jywang2016/rBAS/README.md

 #> f 101    -none- numeric
 ```

+### More algorithms

 If you want find more algorithm which is avaliable in `rBAS`.You can visit the [Reference](https://jywang2016.github.io/rBAS/reference/index.html) page.
 And click the function name.
-Furthermore, you can also get more examples by this way.
-For example, the Pressure-Vessel problem solved by BSO algorithm can be found [here](https://jywang2016.github.io/rBAS/reference/BSOoptim.html).
+Furthermore, you can also get more examples of those algorithm application by this way.
+For example, the Pressure-Vessel problem solved by BSO algorithm can be found [here](https://jywang2016.github.io/rBAS/reference/BSOoptim.html)

 ### Shiny interface